-Babies require a lot of stuff.
-And by a lot, we mean a lot.
+We know babies require a lot of stuff.
+And by a lot, we mean, a lot!
 All of those bottles, bottle parts, nipples, and pacifiers need to be cleaned.
 Over and over.
 Day after day.
-Here’s how to wash baby items by hand.
+Here’s everything you need to know on how to clean baby bottles and parts, so you can worry less about all the “stuff” and spend more time with your little duckling!

 1. Things You’ll Need.

 In addition to a sponge, we recommend purchasing a dedicated bottle brush with a nipple brush to clean all the hard-to-reach spots inside your baby’s bottles.
-For best results, use Dawn®.
+For a gentle clean that’s free of dyes, use Dawn® Free and Clear.

 2. Rinse Directly After Use.

-As soon as you have finished feeding your baby, give your bottle a quick rinse off with warm water just to get rid of most leftover residue.
+As soon as you have finished feeding your baby, give your bottle a quick rinse with warm water, just to get rid of most leftover residue.
 You can come back to thoroughly wash a full day’s worth of bottles when you have more time.

-Apply a squirt of Dawn into a bowl of hot water.
-Dawn works great for cleaning baby items because it does not leave a soapy residue on bottles.
+Apply a squirt of Dawn® to a bowl of hot water.
+Dawn® works great for cleaning baby items because it does not leave a soapy residue on bottles when rinsed appropriately.

 5. Wash Bottle Parts Separately.